shadows911/baruf/content/p/names.md

   description).

-- She can point at the baby and say "let *that* child be named 'Harry Potter.'"
+- She can point at the baby and say "let *that* child be named 'Harry Potter'."

-The important point here is that when Lily says these things, she is fixing the designation of "Harry Potter," but she is *not* giving a *definition* of "Harry Potter."
-We've already seen why "Harry Potter" cannot be defined as meaning "the wizard who was born to James and Lily Potter on 31 July 1980 and survived a Killing Curse cast by Voldemort on Hallowe'en in 1981," or as meaning the person himself.
+The important point here is that when Lily says these things, she is fixing the designation of "Harry Potter", but she is *not* giving a *definition* of "Harry Potter".
+We've already seen why "Harry Potter" cannot be defined as meaning "the wizard who was born to James and Lily Potter on 31 July 1980 and survived a Killing Curse cast by Voldemort on Hallowe'en in 1981", or as meaning the person himself.

 The fact that Lily fixed the designation of "Harry Potter" by, let's say, pointing and saying "that child shall be 'Harry Potter'" is